A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 To Serve

-• Slice each cutlet crosswise into ¾-inch (2-cm) pieces.
-Transfer to individual plates and spoon a generous dollop of tartar sauce alongside.
-Drizzle with the reserved nanban sauce.
+• Slice each fried cutlet crosswise into ¾-inch (2-cm) pieces.
+Transfer to individual plates.
+Dollop a generous amount of tartar sauce on top.
+Drizzle with extra nanban sauce.
+Enjoy!

 To Store